-- 6.5 The Review of the SA Scoping Report will be utilised to undertake an appraisal of the policy options and the potential development sites set out in the Local Plan.
+- 6.5 The Review This version of the SA Scoping Report will be utilised to undertake an appraisal of the policy options and the potential development sites set out in the Local Plan or any other Development Plan Documents.
 An SA Report will be produced (which will include an assessment of the options appraised) alongside the preferred options for the Local Plan, which will then be subject to public consultation.
 The Final SA Report will be published alongside the (pre-submission) version of the Local Plan.
 It will detail how the initial options were refined as part of the SA process. - 6.6 It is anticipated that the SA questions and indicators will be refined as the Sustainable Appraisal progresses to take into account the latest information.